butfirstchai.com

 • 💬 Comments

-My lazy cake with tahini recipe is without using sweetened condensed milk and yet is so easy to make!
+My lazy cake with tahini recipe doesn't use sweetened condensed milk, yet it's so easy to make!

-I just want to mention that I love sweetened condensed milk and it is the best thing to dip and lick.
+I want to mention that I love sweetened condensed milk, and it is the best thing to dip and lick.
 Have you carefully licked clean the lid of the can before discarding it?
 I do.
-I just wanted to make sure that a lazy cake can be made without condensed milk too.
+I just wanted to make sure that a lazy cake can be made without condensed milk, too.

 Why without condensed milk?